smtchahal/wikipedia-philosophy/README.md

   -i, --infinite        don't stop execution until a loop is found or a valid
                         link cannot be found
   -t times, --times times
-                        run the script this many times (default: 1) (anything less than 1 is infinity)
+                        run the script this many times, selecting a random page every time except the first (default: 1) (anything less than 1 is infinity)
 ```